-- (B) Proof shall consist of an official transcript or other means of verifying satisfactory completion of educational requirements deemed acceptable by POST.
-The document shall be an original, a certified copy, or a copy that includes a notation by the investigator that the original or certified copy was reviewed. - (6) Employment History Checks - (A) Every peace officer candidate shall be the subject of employment history checks through contacts with all past and current employers over a period of at least ten years, as listed on the candidate's personal history statement. - (B) Proof of the employment history check shall be documented by a written account of the information provided and source of that information for each place of employment contacted.
-All information requests shall be documented. - (7) Relatives/Personal References Checks - (A) Every peace officer candidate shall be the subject of reference checks through contacts and interviews with relatives, including former spouses, and personal references listed on the candidate's personal history statement.
+(B) Proof shall consist of an official transcript or other means of verifying satisfactory completion of educational requirements deemed acceptable by POST.
+The document shall be an original, a certified copy, or a copy that includes a notation by the investigator that the original or certified copy was reviewed.

+(6) Employment History Checks

+(A) Every peace officer candidate shall be the subject of employment history checks through contacts with all past and current employers over a period of at least ten years, as listed on the candidate's personal history statement.

+(B) Proof of the employment history check shall be documented by a written account of the information provided and source of that information for each place of employment contacted.
+All information requests shall be documented.

+(7) Relatives/Personal References Checks

+(A) Every peace officer candidate shall be the subject of reference checks through contacts and interviews with relatives, including former spouses, and personal references listed on the candidate's personal history statement.
 Additional references (e.g., secondary references), provided by the initial contacts, shall also be contacted and interviewed to determine whether the candidate has exhibited behavior incompatible with the position sought.
-Sufficient information shall be collected and reviewed to determine candidate suitability. - (B) Proof of reference checks shall be documented by written information showing that relatives and personal references identified by the candidate and additional references provided by the initial contacts were interviewed.
-Documentation shall include the identity of each individual contacted, the contact's relationship to the candidate, and an account of the information provided by the contact.
+Sufficient information shall be collected and reviewed to determine candidate suitability.

+(B) Proof of reference checks shall be documented by written information showing that relatives and personal references identified by the candidate and additional references provided by the initial contacts (e.g., secondary references) were interviewed.

+Documentation shall include the identity of each individual contacted, if the contact is an initial or secondary reference, the contact's relationship to the candidate, and an account of the information provided by the contact.
 All requests for information shall be documented.

+(Regulation 1953(e)(10) -

+(11) Credit Records Check

+(A) Every peace officer candidate shall be the subject of a credit record search with a bona fide credit reporting agency (i.e., Experian, TransUnion, Equifax) to determine the candidate's credit standing with lenders, as an indication of the candidate's dependability and integrity.

+(B) Proof of a credit record check shall be documented by an official credit report returned by one of the bona fide credit reporting agencies.
+The report shall have been created no more than one year prior to the date of employment.

+(12) Social Media Check

+(A) Every peace officer candidate shall be the subject of a social media search for statements, postings, and/or endorsements made by the candidate that are relevant to suitability for peace officer employment, including bias-relevant information consistent with the requirements of Commission Regulation 1955(d)(3).
+Social media may include, but not be limited to, social networking sites, online forums, blogs, and video sharing platforms.
+Searches must be conducted in compliance with state and federal laws.

+(B) Proof shall consist of documentation verifying a social media search was conducted which, at a minimum, shall include written documentation of websites searched and/or services used, including webpage URLs and findings.
+When there is evidence of activity relevant to peace officer suitability, documentation shall consist of screenshots, printouts, website links, and/or other documentation verifying the information and shall be limited to that which is relevant to suitability for peace officer employment.

-(Regulation 1953(e)(8) - (f)(2)(E) continued...)
+(Regulation 1953(f)(1) through (2)(E) continued...)

-- (g) Documentation and Reporting - (1) Background Narrative Report
+(g) Documentation and Reporting

+(1) Background Narrative Report